Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "You make a good point," Ricard said, cradling the smaller fox in his embrace.
 "But you're also the perfect size for me to carry, which I think is the more important characteristic here."

+"That's highly subjective," Francis said, resting his head against Ricard's shoulder.
+He smelled vaguely of fabric softener and bergamot cologne.

+"Not to mention you enjoy it," Ricard said, rubbing his cheek against the top of Francis's head.